MatthewJohn/terrareg/docs/USER_GUIDE.md

  * Copy the value from the client secret to populate `GITHUB_APP_CLIENT_SECRET`

-Once created, generate a private key:
+Once created, generate a private key (this is not currently used, but will be in future):

  * On the same page, find `Private keys` and click "Generate a private key"
  * Download the file and make the file accessible to the Terrareg installation, set in `GITHUB_APP_PRIVATE_KEY_PATH`